 - Bulk discounts for 10 or more books.

-- Large group discounts on The Dynamic Learning Workshop.
+- Large group discounts on the online workshops.